maritimeconnectivity/maritimeconnectivity.net/docs/source/OIDC.rst

     :align: center
     :alt: getting a token from certificate

-Example of Obtaining a OpenId Connect Token using a Certificate
+Example of Obtaining an OIDC Token using a Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this simple example we will assume that a certificate and key—​pair has been issued to the entity who wishes to authenticate.
-This example makes use of curl a commandline tool available on Linux and Mac OS X.
+This example makes use of curl a command line tool available on Linux and Mac OS X.

 The authentication involves 2 steps: